Karyl Norman: Biography

 As well as performing in vaudeville, Norman appeared in many stage plays and musical comedies.
 He also toured in Britain, Europe, Australia, New Zealand, and South Africa.
-In New York, he appeared in the Palace Theatre on Broadway in 1923, starred in the Greenwich Village Follies of 1924, and Lady Do in 1927, and headlined at the Palace Theatre in 1930 in an act called "Glorifying the American Boy-Girl".
-With Gene Malin, Ray Bourbon and others he instigated the "Pansy Craze" for drag acts in New York in 1930.
+In New York, he appeared in the Palace Theatre on Broadway in 1923, starred in the Greenwich Village Follies of 1924, and Lady Do in 1927, and headlined at the Palace Theatre in 1930 in an act called "Glorifying the American Boy-Girl."
+With Gene Malin, Ray Bourbon, and others, he instigated the "Pansy Craze" for drag acts in New York in 1930.
 The actress Fifi D'Orsay described Norman as "...a great performer... a wonderful guy, beloved and respected by everybody, although he was a gay boy... it was harder for them than it is today.
 He did an act with two pianos and those gorgeous clothes.
-He had such class and he was so divine.".
+He had such class, and he was so divine.".

-In the 1930s, his popularity diminished but he continued to perform in clubs, particularly at Finocchio's in San Francisco.
-He was reportedly arrested on a morals charge in Detroit, but was released after the intervention of Eleanor Roosevelt.
-In 1942 he put on his All American Male Revue, starring Niles Marsh, at the Castle Farms Night Club in Lima, Ohio.
+During the 1930s, his popularity diminished, but he continued to perform.
+In 1942, he put on an All American Male Revue, starring Niles Marsh, at the Castle Farms Night Club in Lima, Ohio.

+When his mother died in 1938, he vowed to retire but didn't.
+He reportedly worked at Detroit’s Club Frontenac in 1940, and toured Australia in 1946.
+Shortly before he died in 1947, Norman accepted a job at the Ha Ha Club in Hollywood, FL.

+Personal life

+In 1922, Norman was involved in a widely publicized dispute with vaudeville performer Ruth Budd Carpenter.
+Newspaper accounts state the couple agreed to marry, but Norman broke off the engagement.
+He supposedly was miffed that Carpenter would not allow his mother to attend their honeymoon even though Carpenter planned to bring her mother along.
+Carpenter promptly sued Norman for breach of contract.

+It is said a former FBI agent claimed Norman was arrested in Detroit on a morals charge during the 1930s.
+"He would have been deported but for the intervention of Eleanor Roosevelt," said the agent.
+"Seems he had done a benefit for some charity she was interested in, and she ‘owed him one.’"

+Death

-He retired after his mother's death.
-He died in Hollywood, Florida, in 1947 at the age of 50.
+Norman died in Hollywood, Florida, on August 25, 1947, at the age of 50.